aspose-total-cloud/Aspose.Total-Products/total/php/conversion/docm-to-txt/_index.md

----title: Convert DOCM to TXT via PHP SDK in Clouddescription: Cloud APIs & SDKs to Convert DOCM to TXT.
+---title: Convert Word to TXT, DOCM to TXT FREE Converter or PHP SDKdescription: Free Conversion of DOCM to TXT by using PHP Cloud APIs & SDKs.
 Also Create, Edit & Render Microsoft Word & OpenOffice documents in the Cloud.---